 Sometimes we think our past experiences and current situation chain us down to having a certain mentality about food.
 We feel like we cannot change.
 The good news is that you can change your food attitudes and habits!
 You can set realistic goals for each of the six principles of positive food experiences:

 · Environment: Location, quality, and other external factors

 · Interaction: Level of interaction with food

 Each one of these principles plays a role in your attitude toward food and the subsequent food choices we make.
 The situations of Angie and Stacy are examples of how understanding our selves and our habits help us to make needed changes for the better.

 As we look around us, we may feel that we cannot change.
 But as we learn from our experiences, we can use our background to empower us to make healthier food choices and have more positive food experiences.

 FOOD FOR THOUGHT: How have you turned around your food experiences?
 Do you have a story to tell?
-Share it in the comments below or on social media!
+Share it on social media!